 If you’re looking for support for your burning desire to get a neck tattoo, you probably won’t get it from your local tattoo parlor unless you’re older and have a steady job.
 A lot of artists flat-out refuse to tattoo necks, faces, and hands for young people because they know it could affect the rest of their lives.

 “I don’t feel like at 18 you understand the risk of that,” Leever says.
 “That’s huge.
 I feel from a moral and ethical standpoint, I could do this and get paid however much, but totally change or ruin this kid’s life.”

-According to one recent survey, 61% of HR managers said a tattoo would hurt a job applicant’s chances of getting hired.
+According to one survey, 61 percent of HR managers said a tattoo would hurt a job applicant’s chances of getting hired.
 “People are like that’s money you turn away,” says Jeffery Page, a California-based tattoo artist, “but it allows me more time to do something more positive.
 Otherwise you’re screwing that person out of at least half of their job opportunities.”